 A Novel Approach to Energy Instruction in Middle and High Schoo

-The project’s goal is to develop and test a novel approach to energy instruction that does away with energy forms and energy transformations.
-It is a systems approach in which energy is a unitary entity that can only be transferred between systems.
-This approach requires the introduction of fields as “systems” to which energy can be transferred.
-The approach has been instantiated in a middle school unit and tested in several schools in the US, with great success.
+The project’s goal is to develop and test a novel approach to energy instruction that does away with the notions of energy forms and energy transformations.
+The new model will be based on a systems approach, in which energy is regarded as a unitary entity that can only be transferred between systems.
+This requires the introduction of fields, as “systems” to which energy may be transferred.
+This approach has been tested in an Israeli middle school as well as several schools in the US, with great success.

 - Nordine, J. C., et al. (2011).
 Transforming energy instruction in middle school to support integrated understanding and future learning.
 Science Education 95(4): 670-699.

 - Fortus, D., Sutherland Adams, L., Krajcik, J. & Reiser, B. (2015).
 Assessing the role of curriculum coherence in student learning about energy.
 Journal of Research in Science Teaching, 52(10), pp. 1408-1425.

 - Fortus, D., Kubsch, M., Bielik, T., Krajcik, J.S., Lehavi, Y., Neumann, K., Nordine, J., Opitz, S., & Touitou, I. (2019).
 Systems, Transfer, and Fields: Evaluating a new Approach to Energy Instruction.
 Journal of Research in Science Teaching.

 - Kubsch, M., Nordine, J., Neumann, K., Fortus, D., & Krajcik, J.S.
 (2019).
 Probing the Relation between Students’ Integrated Knowledge and Knowledge-in-Use about Energy using Network Analysis.
 Eurasia Journal of Mathematics, Science and Technology Education, 15(8), em1728.